WordPress Website Images 101- Everything You Need to Know

-WordPress Website Images 101
+Introduction to WordPress Website Images

-The list goes on so let’s delve in and get your questions answered!
+So, let’s delve in and get your questions answered!

 Let’s talk WordPress Website Images…

-Ok so first things first, when you are planning a page on your website you will need to know how many images you need, what images you need and whether they need to be portrait, landscape or square.
+Ok so first things first.
+When you are planning a page on your website you will need to know how many images you need, what images you need and whether they need to be portrait, landscape or square.

-So if you haven’t planned out that page first then go ahead and go do that right now.
+So if you haven’t planned out that page first then go ahead and do that right now.

 No clue where to start?